shedp/rain_check/README.md

 - Using Luxon to format the datetime

 ### Challenges
-- Having to introduce a second weather aPI as the first did not have the information I needed
+- Having to introduce a second weather API as the first did not have the information I needed
 - Converting using UTC and timezones to get local time

 ## Future